daniele47/MIRROR-dotfiles-rust/README.md

     - `list` to just list changed files
     - `save` to apply save action on specified profile
     - `restore` to apply restore action on specified profile
-    - `cleanup` action which acts like untracked FOR ALL MODULES + all possible cleanups,
     - `--help` to show help relative to the subcommand
     - `--version` to simply print the binary current version
     - NOTE: flags priority comes from order! `./command --help --version` shows the help msg, `./command --version --help` shows the version!